 Regardless of your age, there are plenty of things you can start doing today that will help reduce age-related cognitive decline and improve the overall health of your brain.
-Lite n’ Easy Well-being Advisor Suzanne Pearson explains how.
+Lite n’ Easy Dietitian Suzanne Pearson explains how.

 Forgot your wallet?
 Misplaced your keys?
-Walked into a room and can’t remember what for?
+Walked into a room and can’t remember what for.
 These are all signs of cognitive decline and are a natural part of ageing.
-These age-related declines most commonly include slowness in thinking and difficulties sustaining attention, multitasking, holding memory and word-finding.
+Age-related cognitive declines most commonly include slowness in thinking and difficulties sustaining attention, multitasking, holding memory and word-finding.

 The MIND diet was designed by medical researchers to help reduce the risk of dementia and loss of brain function as you age.

-Similarly, evidence supporting the benefits of the MIND diet continues growing and positively links the MIND diet to specific aspects of cognitive function, including memory and retention.
+The MIND diet also supports specific aspects of cognitive function, including memory and retention.

 The best part is, you can reap all the benefits of this diet without much cognitive strain.